NathanSmallcalder/frameworks_and_languages_module/technical_report.md

 ```
 CloneNode() is used in the solution to render items, this can lead to inconsistent element IDs and raise a risk of contaminating object IDs with the duplicate value.
 Using a framework can benefit the way items as generated as most frameworks use data binding, which binds the data together at the source.

-frameworks will allow for no ids (Data Binding)
-difficult debug
 References <br>
 https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode<br>